 But remember, after you pass the CPA Exam and you have your license, you can practice in any area.

-The new 2024 CPA Exam’s scoring weight will be divided between MCQs (multiple-choice questions) and TBSs (task-based simulations), just as the pre-2024 exam was scored.
+The 2025 CPA Exam’s scoring weight will be divided between MCQs (multiple-choice questions) and TBSs (task-based simulations), just as the pre-2024 exam was scored.
 However, the new CPA Exam does not include Written Communications, so that’s a big change from 2023.

 Basically, the amount of time you have to take each CPA Exam section is not changing.
 The Core and Discipline section tests will each be 4 hours long.